docsdeveloperdemo/nextra/docs/My new Documentation Content/Extracting Unique Colors from Images with the Sprite Node.js SDK.md

 ## High Level

-The `getUniqueColors` function is a method exported from the `sprite` Node.js SDK.
-It can be used to extract all the unique colors from an image.
+The `getUniqueColors` function is a method that is exported from the `sprite` Node.js SDK.
+It can be used to extract all of the unique colors from an image.
 This can be useful for a variety of purposes, such as creating a color palette for an image or identifying the most prominent colors in an image.

 ## Why should I use this function?